MystenLabs/sui/explorer/client/README.md

 If the environment variable `REACT_APP_DATA` is set to `static`, then the SuiExplorer will instead pull data from a local, static JSON dataset that can be found at `./src/utils/static/mock_data.json`.

-For example, suppose we wish to locally run the website using the static JSON dataset and not the API, then we would run the following:
+For example, suppose we wish to locally run the website using the static JSON dataset and not the API, then we could run the following:

 ```bash
 REACT_APP_DATA=static yarn start